mainkoon81/Study-Tableau/README.md

  - Join VS Blend: When joining multiple tables, due to the difference in their level of granularities, we lose some information('str'type...numeric values will be summed up)...A Blend will be the solution for this.
 <img src="https://user-images.githubusercontent.com/31917400/35856760-dba3c3da-0b2e-11e8-9f65-06b8861e12a8.jpg" width="580" height="150" />

 __Blend:__ A Blend is a smart join.
 In general, we prepare datasets(join, union, etc) before we work for fit in our workbooks.
 But a blend allows us to do this on the fly in our workbooks.
 It experiences the granularity one by one and takes selectively.
+We use a blend when each datasource has different levels of granularity.
  - Open each sheet independently as two different connections(clicking and using 'show starting page' on the top left corner).
  - In the workbooks, we can see some 'orange chain icon' on the field from the second data source.
  - As a follow up, multiple 'Marksboxs' appear.